pdz1804/ML_LHPD2/notebooks/assignment2/ML_LHPD2_Ass2_README.md

 - Applied **data cleaning & preprocessing** 🧹
 - Uploaded the final dataset to **Kaggle** 📤

-### **2️⃣ Models that we have done in Assignment 2**
+### **2️⃣ Models that we have done in Assignment 1**
 - **Train and Evaluate Models** 🚀
+  - Decision Tree
+  - Random Forest
+  - XGBoost
+  - Logistic Regression
-  - Some models
+  - Naive Bayes
+  - GA, HMM, Bayesian Network
+  - MLPClassifier and simple Perceptron (ANN)
+  - CNN / LSTM for deep learning

+- **Compare Model Performance** 🏆
+- **Create Visualizations for Analysis** 📊
+- **Write Final Report & Documentation** 📝

+### **3️⃣ Models that we have done in Assignment 2**
+- **Train and Evaluate Models** 🚀
+  - Graphical Models (Bayesian Networks, HMM)
+  - Support Vector Machines (kernel and regularization)
+  - PCA for Dimension Reduction
+    - Feature Selection Strategies
+    - Topic Modeling, Variance, Chi-squared
+  - LDA as linear classifier
+  - Ensemble Models / Methods
-  - Some models
+    - Random Forest
-  - Some models
+    - XGBoost
+    - Stacking: Stack multiple Logistic Regressions; Stack multiple "good" models from Assignment 1
+    - Voting: Use multiple Logistic Regressions and Use multiple "good" models from Assignment 1 for evaluating
-  - Some models
+  - Discriminative Models:
-  - Some models
+    - Logistic Regression
+    - CRF: specifically we use BiLSTM-CRF to make use of the superior performance of BiLSTM model.

 - **Compare Model Performance** 🏆
 - **Create Visualizations for Analysis** 📊